Los Padres Center

 Lodging

 Food & housing costs $500 per month.
-Corpsmembers live in shared dorm rooms, with 2-3 people per room.
+Corpsmembers live in shared dorm rooms, with two to three people per room.

 Activities